Dr. Pam Lange

 K-12 Family Engagment Specialist and Tribal Liaison

 Dr. Peg Diekhoff is ecstatic to join the BHSSC Team.
-She has spent the last 34 years involved in education; the first 29 as teacher, coach, and administrator followed by four years as the Project Manager for South Dakota GEAR UP at Black Hills State University.
+She has spent the last 34 years involved in education as teacher, coach, and administrator.
 In addition to being a part of the BHSSC Team, Peg is also an Adjunct Professor for Black Hills State University.

 In her free time, Peg loves spending time with her family and her four-legged boys Zeus & Mato.
 She captures their time together with digital photography.
 She is a sports nut and loves playing Fantasy Football.